MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

 ----------------------------------------------------------------------------------------------------------------------------------
 ## Options (the auth options object in our routes)
 - finally, we have to tell the route which strategy to use and any additional configs
 - here are some ways you can do that

 ```
+js
 // no auth strategy
 options: {
     auth: false
 }